fir3wa1-k3r/DevJournal/_posts/2020-02-13-PWNing-binary-with-NX-and-ALSR-protections-enabled.md

 published: true
 ---

 Hola people, today lets try to pwn a binary which has NX/DEP protection and the machine has ALSR enabled.
 I have written a simple C program which utilizes the vulnerable function gets to read the user input.
-The user input is read into the variable 'a' which is an array of characters of size 20 bytes.
+The user input is read into the variable 'a' which is an array of 20 characters.
 <br>
 <p align="center">
   		<img width="400" height="250" src="https://fir3wa1-k3r.github.io/imgs/pwn_1.png">